verneylmavt/mekari-qac/README.md

       LLM calls and data access are abstracted behind stable interfaces. `backend/app/llm/client.py` provides thin wrappers around GPT-5 Nano and Mini, ensuring that every part of the pipeline (router, SQL generator, RAG answerer, scorer) uses consistent model invocation logic.
 Together, these components form a cohesive backend that retrieves the right information source, synthesizes grounded answers, scores them, and then exposes everything through a simple and predictable `/chat` API.
    - **Future Improvements**
 - **Streamlit Frontend UI**
+  - **Implementation**
+      The Streamlit interface in `frontend/app.py` provides a simple chat surface that communicates with the FastAPI backend over HTTP.
+It initializes the backend URL from the `FRAUD_API_BASE_URL` environment variable, exposes this setting in the sidebar, and allows users to run a `/health` check that reports the status of PostgreSQL, Qdrant, and the active LLM model.
+Conversation state is stored in `st.session_state.messages`, which holds a list of user and assistant turns.
+Each user input is immediately rendered, while the sidebar and helper utilities (`init_session_state`, `build_history_for_backend`, `call_health`) maintain a consistent UI state.

+      When the user submits a question, the UI sends a POST request to `/chat` using `call_chat()`, passing the cleaned conversation history in the format required by the backend.
+The backend’s response, containing the generated answer, answer type, quality score, optional SQL, and supporting sources, is appended as an assistant message and displayed using `render_assistant_message()`.
+This renderer supports expandable previews for SQL result samples and retrieved document chunks, ensuring transparency in how each answer was generated.
+Errors from the backend are caught and displayed as assistant messages so that the chat view remains stable even under failure conditions.
+   - **Future Improvements**

 ## 🔌 API